Phowintaung

 Phowintaung (ဖိုလ်ဝင်တောင် /my/, also spelt as Hpowindaung, Powintaung, Po Win Taung) is a Buddhist cave complex located approximately 25 km west of Monywa and 10 km southeast of Yinmabin, in Yinmabin Township, Monywa District, Sagaing Region, Northern Burma (Myanmar).
 It is located on the western bank of the Chindwin River.
-The name of the complex means Mountain of Isolated Solitary Meditation.
+The name of the complex means Mountain of Isolated, Solitary Meditation.

 The complex contains 947 small and large richly decorated caves.
 It is carved into a sandstone outcrop and contains numerous carved Buddha statues and mural paintings of geometric patterns and Jataka stories.
 The statues and paintings have been dated to between the 14th and 18th centuries.

 Accessibility

-It is accessible from Monywa either by direct road over the new bridge or by a ferry across the Chindwin and then taking a jeep at the scenic Nyaungbin village.
+It is accessible from Monywa either by direct road over the new bridge or by a ferry across the Chindwin followed by a jeep ride from the scenic Nyaungbin village.